 (3) If the previous Resident Assessment Tool did not indicate the need for awake overnight staff, each reassessment or review of the assessment shall include documentation as to whether awake overnight staff is required due to a change in the resident's condition.

-B. Resident Assessment Tool.

-(1) Within 30 days before admission, the assisted living program shall collect, on the Resident Assessment Tool written information about a potential resident's physical condition and medical status.

-(2) Information on the Resident Assessment Tool shall be based on an examination conducted by a primary physician, certified nurse practitioner, certified registered nurse midwife, registered nurse, or physician assistant who shall certify that the information on the Assessment reflects the resident's current health status.

-(4) If the potential resident is admitted on an emergency basis by a local department of social services, the required assessment using the Resident Assessment Tool shall be completed as soon as possible but no later than 14 days of the emergency admission.
+[’’](4) If the potential resident is admitted on an emergency basis by a local department of social services, the required assessment using the Resident Assessment Tool shall be completed as soon as possible but no later than 14 calendar days of the emergency admission.

+E. Emergency Placement.

+(1) A resident admitted as an emergency placement by a local department of social services is exempt from §A—D of this regulation, if the:

+(a) Resident is in temporary emergency shelter and services status; and

+(b) Placement does not exceed 14 days.

 (5) Information on the assessment shall include at a minimum: